tidymodels/tidymodels.org/learn/models/model-monitoring-using-slider/index.html.md

 Answering these questions requires more than a single test set evaluation.
 Instead, we need a way to continuously monitor model performance as new observations become available.

-In this article, we will build a simple monitoring workflow to track model performance over time and identify potential signs of drift.
+In this article, we will build a simple monitoring workflow that takes timestamped predictions, splits them into regular time intervals with the slider package, computes performance metrics for each interval with purrr, and plots the results over time.

 ## Simulating incoming observations